-Next, I substitute current smoking with pre-secondary school smoking to alleviate the reflection problem.
+Next, the substitution of current smoking with pre-secondary school smoking is the key step in alleviating the reflection problem.
 The cost is the measurement error that can potentially bias the results downward as was discussed above.
 The estimated peer effects decreased to 0.268 for males and 0.170 for females, respectively.